 This is a new, common message I’ve been sending and receiving this year.
 Given Facebook Marketplace is so hot and the good products have high demand, multiple people are trying to score the same thing.
-To show you’re serious, sending a deposit or full amount is a good idea to quickly secure an item.
+To show you’re serious, sending a deposit or full payment amount is a good idea to quickly secure an item.
 I have sent and received payment via Venmo or PayPal to ensure the item is mine giving me a little bit of flexibility on pick-up.

 If it comes down to multiple offers or interested buyers, you want to make the transaction as easy as possible for the seller.
 If the seller wants the item picked up that day, make it happen.
 Are they only available during evenings?
 Let them know you’re flexible and can accommodate.

 Always put safety first!
 Make sure someone knows where you will be and who you will be meeting with, and if you’re nervous about going alone, take someone with you.